nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Marking students as absent: `unmark`

-Marks selected students' attendance as absent for current session.
+This marks your selected students' attendance as absent for your selected session.

 **Command Format:**